 The catchment area of the new Silvertown Tunnel is expected to see a projected population increase of 650,000 people and see an estimated 286,000 new jobs created by 2036.

 The new infrastructure will serve as an alternative to the Blackwall Tunnel, improving traffic flows not only under the River Thames but also in the approaches between Docklands / East London and Southeast London.
 Currently, an estimated one million hours are wasted each year queuing for the Blackwall tunnel.
 For those people directly affected this has an economic cost of £10 million every year.

 There is currently only one cross-river bus link in East London due to lack of suitable crossings.
 However, the Silvertown project will provide a dedicated bus lane in either direction.
 As a result, the project will deliver a dramatic increase in cross-Thames bus services in this part of London.
 The current number of bus crossings of six buses per hour will rise to a minimum of 40 bus crossing per hour.

 By significantly reducing local congestion, using access tolls to encourage sustainable transport modes and increasing public transport provision the project will have a significant beneficial impact on local air quality.
 The contract requires Riverlinx to undertake comprehensive improvements to the existing urban environment either side of the river, enhancing public realm and promoting more walking and cycling.

-The commercial and financial close for the project occurred in 2019, after which construction will commence.
-The project will run for twenty-five years thereafter.
+The commercial and financial close for the project occurred in 2019, after which construction began and with the project running for twenty-five years thereafter.
 Riverlinx is responsible for the operations and maintenance of the project.
 TfL will only start paying for the project once the tunnel is operational, limiting their financial exposure on this project.

 Setting of toll amounts and collecting the tolls will be the sole responsibility of TfL for London, who will also introduce tolls on the Blackwall Tunnel.